-Lauren Tauro is an associate in the Restructuring Department of Weil’s New York office.
+Lauren Tauro is a partner in the Restructuring Department of Weil's New York office.
 Lauren’s practice covers domestic and cross-border corporate restructuring, bankruptcy and insolvency proceedings and distressed financings and acquisitions.
 Her experience includes advising debtors in in-court restructurings across a broad range of industries, including energy, manufacturing, and retail.

 Lauren received her J.D., magna cum laude, from St. John’s University School of Law and her B.A. from Fordham University.